Manufacturing standards and the design of angular contact bearings are what enable them to function at a high level of

-In this article, we’ll go through the main features that make angular contact bearings unique and a great choice for machines that need to operate with precision.
+In this article, we’ll describe the main characteristics of angular contact bearings and what makes them unique and a good choice for precision machinery.

 The first noticeable difference you’ll see is that it has only one high shoulder on the outer ring.
 This design allows the angular contact bearing to have a high load capacity.
 This high shoulder also creates two intersecting lines, which form the contact angle of the bearing.
 Standard contact angles are usually 15° and 25° (compared to 8° on radial bearings).

-The contact angle allows the bearing to support higher loads (weight) and faster speeds.
+The contact angle allows the bearing to also support higher loads as well as faster speeds.
 Typically, the 15° contact angle supports faster speeds than the 25° contact angle

 One: Bearing Rings (a.k.a.
 Bearing Races oe Bearing Raceway)